-- 7.13.3 The trail will often be on the landward side of lagoons because it will be less prone to flooding. - 7.13.4 The trail may pass on the seaward side if the available surface is convenient for walking and such an alignment will not have a significant impact upon designated features.
-We may also propose an optional alternative route on the landward side of the lagoon in these circumstances if the ordinary route is subject to flooding.
+- 7.13.3 The trail will often be on the landward side of lagoons because it will be less prone to flooding. - 7.13.4 The trail may pass on the seaward side if the available surface is convenient for walking.
+We may also recommend an optional alternative route on the landward side of the lagoon in these circumstances if the ordinary route is subject to flooding.